 You list the debts according to interest rate, highest to lowest.
 You use the same method described above to pay off the debt with the highest interest rate and then continue down the list.

-Which is better?
 The stacking method will save you the most money because it saves the most on interest.

 That said, the snowball method can be more satisfying especially if you have a few debts that are for relatively small amounts.
 Killing off those little debts is really satisfying and motivating which can give you an extra boost to get the bigger ones paid off.